joszuijderwijk/personal-website/_posts/2021-01-21-traffic-light-1.md

 4. Implementing access control for security;
 5. Publishing rowing ban updates to the network.

-In our next post, we'll build a prototype of the traffic light, bringing our IoT concept to life.
+In our [next post](../traffic-light-2), we'll build a prototype of the traffic light, bringing our IoT concept to life.
 Stay tuned!

 ---
-*This post is part of a series on building a smart traffic light.
-Check out the upcoming posts for the prototype build and full-size implementation!*

----

-[^1]: The member portal ("Ledenportaal"), located at [mijn.orcaroeien.nl](mijn.orcaroeien.nl), is a private website for members of the club.
+[^1]: The member portal ("Ledenportaal"), located at [mijn.orcaroeien.nl](https://mijn.orcaroeien.nl), is a private website for members of the club.
 It's used for boat reservations, articles et cetera.
 [^2]: With software like [MQTT Explorer](https://mqtt-explorer.com/) it's really easy to send test messages and have an overview of the traffic that goes through your broker